TheItCrOw/Bundestags-Mine/README.md

 # Bundestags-Mine
-The repository for the Bundestags-Mine Webapplication.
+The repository for the Bundestags-Mine Webapplication and services.